Shikaga/PitchBlackAnalysis/index.md

 He is clearly a troubled individual.
 He talks about his disdain for God, the long time he spent in prison and the fact that his mother supposedly abandoned him at birth, all pointing to a character who feels betrayed by life.

-He harbours an emotional separation from the other characters, not empathising with them the way a normal protagonist would.
+He harbours an emotional separation from the other characters, not empathising with them the way any normal protagonist would.

 Riddick shows variable loyalty the rest of the crew.
-He clearly fancies himself as a unapologetic badass, and tries to portray himself as such before the other characters.
+He clearly fancies himself as a unapologetic criminal, and tries to portray himself as such in front of the other characters.
 He delight's in their naiveté, and laughs at their collective misfortune.

 His ire fall's most heavily on Abu, The Holy Man, with whom he has complicated relationship.
 Riddick sees his belief as a weakness. `"So where the hell's your God now?"`, he asks mockingly as the sudden rainfall starts to extinguish their last remaining torches.

 But Riddick is not a sadist, nor without reason.
 He does try to get the entire crew to safety.
 He defends Jack against Johns, when Johns tries to betray her, and he continues to shepherd them to safety.

 The scene in which Fry arrives at the ship just in time to prevent Riddick from leaving without them is the emotional climax of the film.
-It is where, we finally see not only what Riddick is made of, buy also Fry, who I will talk about more later.
+It is where, we finally see not only what Riddick is made of, buy also Fry's character come to its conclusion.

 The scene sees each of them having made it to safety against incredible odds, and the prospect of going back for the remaining survivors suddenly seeming like an impossible task.